dimi309/small3d/README.md

 Islet Hell mentioned above had also been released for these two platforms.
 However, it was getting a little complicated maintaining my presence on the respective app stores (costs, new legislation) and I decided to stop publishing there.
-So I also though to make this project more manageable by removing support for mobile platforms altogether.
+So I also thought to make this project more manageable by removing support for mobile platforms altogether.
 If you would like to use it for mobile, you can download the last release in which that was possible: